hilja/file-batcher/README.md

 It could be used for, for example, right at the top my head, to:

-- Search and replace from multiple files.
+- Search and replace in multiple files.
-- To rename a large quantities of files.
+- To rename large quantities of files.
 - Find unused packages by scanning source files.
 - Reformatting chunks of text.
 - Analyzing the readability of text in blog posts.